 Should my Solar Quote be in AC Watts?
 DC Watts?
 Watt’s the deal?

 Get it?
 “Watt’s” the deal?
 Solar Power pun.
 Hee-hee.
 You’ll hear that one a lot from solar installers.
 In any case, the answer is, generally, DC STC.
 Huh?
 It would do thee well to read The Difference Between DC and AC (and PTC/STC).

 Net Metering is your virtual solar battery.
 Without net metering, you might as well not go solar unless you’ve got a really great Feed-in-Tariff.
-See next question, but read this very basic net metering explanation first.
-If you can’t get enough of net metering, well, Dan also wrote a more detailed and righteous net metering post.
-Have at it.
+See next question, but check out our net metering explanation first.
+Enjoy!

-Not unless you’ve got a pace maker or otherwise you’re bionic.
+Not unless you’ve got a pacemaker or you’re augmented with the latest bionic technologies.
 Your solar system doesn’t need batteries either.
 In fact, it’s much “more affordable” (code word for “lots cheaper”) when you DON’T have batteries.
-So stay on the grid.
-No batteries.
+So stay on the grid if you can.

 It’s a type of incentive program that worked well in Europe.
 There aren’t that many FiT programs in the States right now, and quite honestly, net metering with a rebate and Time of Use is a pretty good deal.
 Read some basics here, but appreciate and use net metering for now.
 It really is a good deal, which is why utilities hate it.

 What is Time of Use and Why Should I Give a Twinkie?